 Connecting Through Storytelling

-The 2015 Tournées French Film at Roger Williams University in collaboration with FLICKERS: Rhode Island International Film Festival
+The 2021 Virtual Tournées French Film presented by Roger Williams University in collaboration with Flickers' Rhode Island International Film Festival

-The Tournées French Film Festival will present five new important French feature films, one classic film title (all with English subtitles), and a selection of shorts films that FLICKERS: Rhode Island International Film Festival will premiere through its partnership with UNIIFRANCE that will precede each feature.
+The RWU Tournées French Film Festival will present six new and classic French feature films, (all with English subtitles); along with a selection of shorts films that the Flickers' Rhode Island International Film Festival will premiere through its partnership with UNIFRANCE set to precede each feature.